Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Experimental demonstration

 \subsection{Planar Imaging}

-We first image the 8th group (whose 6th element has a bar width and separation of 1.1 \textmu m) of a 1951 USAF resolution target underneath a 0.98-mm-thick tissue slice from the cerebral cortex of a mouse brain (Fig.~\ref{fig:image2d}a).
+{We first image the 8th group (whose 6th element has a bar width and separation of 1.1 \textmu m) of a 1951 USAF resolution target underneath a 0.98-mm-thick tissue slice from the cerebral cortex of a mouse brain (Fig.~\ref{fig:image2d}a)}.
 A standard bright-field microscope image (with incoherent white-light illumination) shows no feature (Fig.~\ref{fig:image2d}b).

-Using the measured hyperspectral reflection matrix, we first mimic existing reflection-based imaging methods virtually (Supplementary Sect.~IV): restricting the frequency summation of Eq.~\eqref{eq:smt_corrected} to one frequency yields a synthetic RCM image where time gating is absent (Fig.~\ref{fig:image2d}c); restricting the angular summations of Eq.~\eqref{eq:smt_corrected} to small angles (we use NA $=$ 0.1 here) and fixing the depth of the spatial focus yields a synthetic OCT image (Fig.~\ref{fig:image2d}d); for OCM (Fig.~\ref{fig:image2d}e), we sum over all frequencies and all angles.
+Before considering SMT, we first use the measured hyperspectral reflection matrix to conduct virtual experiments that mimic existing reflection-based imaging methods (Supplementary Sect.~IV): restricting the frequency summation of Eq.~\eqref{eq:smt_corrected} to one frequency yields a synthetic RCM image without time gating (Fig.~\ref{fig:image2d}c); restricting the angular summations of Eq.~\eqref{eq:smt_corrected} to small angles (we use NA $=$ 0.1 here) and fixing the depth of the spatial focus yields a synthetic OCT image (Fig.~\ref{fig:image2d}d); for OCM (Fig.~\ref{fig:image2d}e), we sum over all frequencies and all angles.
 The depth of the focal plane is chosen to maximize the total signal.
 All of these images include corrections for the input aberrations of the optical system.
-For OCT and OCM, we also perform digital dispersion compensation (following the same steps as in SMT).
-Despite the confocal spatial gate, temporal gate, corrections, and even computational adaptive optics (Supplementary Sect.~IV\,C), none of these methods reveals any group-8 element due to the overwhelming scattering from the tissue.
-To compare to the most state-of-the-art, we also implement the VRM method~\cite{2023_Lee_ncomms}.
-VRM fails (Fig.~\ref{fig:image2d}f) and performs worse than SMT without the five regularization and progression strategies (Fig.~\ref{fig:optimization}c) because its dispersion compensation is determined through a single angular summation without time gating and without confocal gating (Supplementary Sect.~IV\,D).
+For OCT and OCM, we also perform digital dispersion compensation (following the same steps as in SMT). {Despite the confocal spatial gate, temporal gate, and corrections, none of these methods reveals any group-8 element due to the overwhelming scattering from the tissue.} To compare to the most advanced matrix-based method, we also implement VRM~\cite{2023_Lee_ncomms} (Supplementary Sect.~IV\,D), which performs (Fig.~\ref{fig:image2d}f) worse than SMT without the regularization and progression strategies (Fig.~\ref{fig:optimization}c) for reasons explained earlier. {In addition, we also benchmarked against the eigenchannel-based approach \cite{badon2016smart,Yang2020extend,cao2022} with the details and results in Supplementary Sect.~IV\,E. In this approach, the scattering matrix is decomposed into singular values and vectors corresponding to distinct optical channels, and then the smaller singular values that correspond to multiple scattering eigenchannels are set to zeros to suppress multiple scattering.
+While this method offers better computational efficiency through its single-step decomposition process, our comparative analysis reveals its limitations in imaging performance.
+Although it reduces multiple scattering effects in certain regions, it fails in most of the field of view due to the lack of an effective wavefront correction.}